Gravity bong: Waterfall

 A waterfall bong (or reverse bucket bong) is another method of smoking.
 It is assembled using a large plastic bottle (preferably two liters), a bung or rubber stopper, a brass cut nozzle to act as a bowl and keep the marijuana (or other material) from entering the bottle, and an aerator screen.
 Once the bottle is filled to its neck in water the lid is screwed on, removing the rubber stopper and igniting the contents of the bowl leads to draining water to cause smoke to be drawn into the bottle.
 The cap is removed after the water has completely drained out, allowing the user to inhale the smoke.

+This construction can be made into a full featured bong by incorporating a long downstem (or chillum) that the bowl plugs or threads into and that preferably ends just above the drain hole with either a full calibre orifice or some sort of diffuser (slits or small holes penetrating the wall of the stem just above the plugged end) so that most of the smoke will bubble through a water column (although decreasing in height over time) and only a small quantity at the very end of the draw (when the water level has fallen below the orifices) will enter the bottle untreated.